- Prospective Students

 USC Marshall EMBA uses a rolling admissions process: we evaluate complete applications in order of their receipt.
 Therefore, it is beneficial to submit your application early.
-Our application will open on October 1, 2012, and will remain open until June 1, 2013.
+Our application will open on October 1, 2013, and will remain open until class is full.

 Where are classes held?